greenplum-db/pxf/server/pxf-jdbc/README.md

 By default (`POOL_SIZE` is absent), thread pool is not used.

+## Query-preceding SQL command

+Before executing `SELECT` or `INSERT` query in external database, PXF JDBC plugin can execute extra arbitrary SQL command.
+This can be useful, for example, when query requires some options to be `SET` before execution.

+To do that, pass an SQL command as an ordinary string (including `;` if necessary) in parameter `PRE_SQL`.

+By default, if `PRE_SQL` command fails, PXF JDBC plugin still tries to execute "main" `SELECT` or `INSERT` query.
+A warning with failure details will be added to PXF logs.

+To prevent the plugin from executing "main" `SELECT` or `INSERT` query when query-preceding command fails, set parameter `STOP_IF_PRE_FAILS` to any value.

+Any results of `PRE_SQL` are ignored (`ResultSet` will not be even created).

 ## Partitioning

 PXF JDBC plugin supports simultaneous read access to an external table from multiple PXF segments.
 This feature is called partitioning.

+Note that `PRE_SQL` command will be executed once by *every* PXF segment right after it establishes a connection to external database.
+In other words, when partitioning is used, `PRE_SQL` will be executed more than once.

 ### Syntax